hongenxu/MDV_proj/somatic_scna/README.md

 ### SCNAs

 #### NGS data

 1. Control-FREEC
 * Version: 9.8b
 * From: https://github.com/BoevaLab/FREEC/releases
-* Notes: See get_mappability_of_galgal5.sh for details how to create mappability file used for Control-FREEC.
+* Notes: See get_mappability_of_galgal5.sh and rename_mappability.pl for details how to create mappability file used for Control-FREEC.

 2. copyCat
 * Version: 1.6.11